126 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Phoenix Thera-Lase System for hand osteoarthritis?
+What prior data suggests that the Phoenix Thera-Lase System is safe for treating hand osteoarthritis?

 This trial is for Active Duty and DoD Beneficiaries over 18 with hand osteoarthritis, showing specific joint enlargements and deformities but not more than three swollen joints.
 Excluded are those who've had recent surgery or fractures, pregnant individuals, patients treated with LLLT in the past 12 weeks, or have other arthritis types.